bhuffaker/poketwitter/README.md

 ############
 # Don't Send SMS
 ############
-If you create a dont_sms file in the director, it will print to STDOUT matches, but will not send a sms message
+If you create a dont_message file in the director, it will print to STDOUT matches, but will not send a sms message

 ############